RayWarthog/quick-clipper/README.md

 # quick-clipper
 Powershell script to download and merge youtube/bilibili clips or local files.
-The script utilizes youtube-dl to extract the links, and use ffmpeg to download and merge it.
+The script utilizes yt-dlp to extract the links, and use ffmpeg to download and merge it.

 By default, clips will be downloaded to a tmp folder, before they are merged.
 The tmp folder and the downloaded clips wouldn't be removed (unless the -rmtmpfiles flag is set), and the clips inside may be reused if the script is called again (unless the -noreuse flag is set).